insected/bobbae_gcp-wiki/AI.md

 The ways in which artificial intelligence is built and deployed will significantly affect society.

 We are living in times when it is paramount that the possibility of harm in AI systems has to be recognized and addressed quickly.
-Thus, [identifying the potential risks](https://futureoflife.org/background/benefits-risks-of-artificial-intelligence/)  and [bias](https://www.educative.io/blog/racial-bias-machine-learning-algorithms) caused by [AI systems](http://gendershades.org/) means a plan of measures to counteract them has to be adopted as soon as possible.
+Thus, [identifying the potential risks](https://futureoflife.org/background/benefits-risks-of-artificial-intelligence/), [bias](https://www.educative.io/blog/racial-bias-machine-learning-algorithms) and [shades](http://gendershades.org/)   caused by AI systems means a plan of measures to counteract them has to be adopted as soon as possible.